belakaria/active-llm-alignment/README.md

 ## Overview

-This repository contains the official implementation of **AE-BORDA-DPO** and **AE-DPO**, methods we proposed in the [Sample-Efficient Preference Alignment in LLMs via Active Exploration](https://arxiv.org/abs/2312.00267) paper .
+This repository contains the official implementation of **AE-BORDA-DPO** and **AE-DPO**, methods we proposed in the [Sample-Efficient Preference Alignment in LLMs via Active Exploration](https://arxiv.org/abs/2312.00267) paper.

-These methods extend the Direct Preference Optimization (DPO) pipeline by introducing **active exploration** strategies that reduce the number of preference queries needed during training — enabling efficient use of API-based or human oracles.
+These methods extend the Direct Preference Optimization (DPO) pipeline by introducing **active exploration** strategies that reduce the number of preference queries needed during training.

 ---